About Tara Mandala

 - Track all maintenance activities in Task Management software used by Facilities and Land Team.

-- Participate on Emergency Procedures Committee, have key lead role in emergency responses team (Level 2) and carry emergency radio and monitor at night.
+- Participate in Emergency Procedures planning and execution, have a key lead role in the emergency responses team (Level 2) and carry emergency radio and monitor at night.

 - Participate in yearly fire drills, including how to use the fire trailer, hydrants and water hoses at resident cabins/yurts.

-- In collaboration with the Staff and Resident Coordinator, participate in community Spring and Fall clean up events, and garden clean up and plantings at three buildings.
+- Help lead community Spring and Fall clean up events, and garden clean up and plantings at three buildings.

 - Providing emergency services, such as pulling cars out of ditches.